hernquist/job-poster/README.md

 `npm run test`

 ### Frontend testing
 The frontend was set up for testing.
+I did build a `ErrorBoundary` component to help allow targeted unit tests.
 Run

 `npm run test`

+### Error handling
+I used standard error handling aruond the responses and requests in the backend.
+I modified docker to help capture and log those errors.

+And the frontend I wrote some simple error handling around fetching of data in the react components.

 -------------------------------------------------------------------